google/distbench/docs/distbench-test-format.md

 - `node_service_bundles`: a map of services to bundle; each bundle will share a Distbench `node_manager`.
 - `action_lists`: define a list of action to execute.
-- `action_table`: define a action to execute such as running a RPC or calling another `action_lists` repetitively.
+- `actions`: define a action to execute such as running a RPC or calling another `action_lists` repetitively.
 - `rpc_descriptions`: describe a RPC to perform, including the type of payload and fanout involved.